 Seven-year retention is not only a file-storage rule.
 It is a retrieval rule.
 A charity should be able to find the source invoice, coding, approval, payment evidence and review notes long after the person who processed the bill has left the role.

 Charities with overseas activities need an extra layer of care.
-External Conduct Standard 2 record keeping overseas is not just about holding invoices from foreign suppliers.
-The charity may also need activity records, evidence of reasonable steps to ensure funds were used for stated purposes, currency conversion support, and records relevant to overseas law or local compliance.
-An overseas supplier invoice in another language should be stored with enough explanation for an Australian reviewer to understand what was bought, why it was bought and how it was coded.
+External Conduct Standard 2 record keeping overseas may require activity records, evidence that funds were used for stated purposes, currency conversion support and enough translation or explanation for an Australian reviewer to understand what was bought, why it was bought and how it was coded.

 Build A Repeatable Charity Invoice Intake Workflow